prasincs/orbital-breakout/README.md

 ## Gameplay

+The game will be available at `http://localhost:8080`

+## How to Play

-- Use the left and right arrow keys to move the paddle.
+- Use LEFT and RIGHT arrow keys to move the paddle
+- Before launching, use arrow keys to aim the ball
-- Use the spacebar to launch the ball.
+- Press SPACE to launch the ball
+- Break all bricks to advance to the next level
+- Collect stream balls for multi-ball action
+- Don't let the main ball fall below the paddle!

-## Contributing
+## Development

-Contributions are welcome!
-Please feel free to submit a PR.
+This project uses:
+- p5.js for graphics and game logic
+- http-server for local development

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.